OSU-HPCC/New-User-Tutorial/modules.md

 	module spider

 Notice now we get the list of installed software, but this time each piece of software has a brief description that tells us what each piece of software is.
-Instead of scrolling to the bottom of the list type `q` to exit the list.
+Instead of scrolling to the bottom of the list, type `q` to exit the list.
 This time try:

 	module spider mrbayes